Protesting not ‘un-British’, says Stonewall founder in plea against crackdown

 Protesting and counter-protesting is not “un-British”, a Stonewall founder has warned, as he urged the Government to “get the equation right” on balancing public freedoms and protections.

-Lord Michael Cashman appeared to object to the phrase used by Home Secretary Shabana Mahmood, when she voiced concerns about seeing pro-Palestine and anti-war demonstrations after the Heaton Park Hebrew Congregation Synagogue attack in Manchester earlier this month.
+Lord Michael Cashman appeared to object to the phrase used by Home Secretary Shabana Mahmood, when she voiced concerns about seeing pro-Palestine and anti-war demonstrations after the attack on Heaton Park Hebrew Congregation Synagogue in Manchester earlier this month.

 “Protests often offend and often discomfort, and that is a price I believe worth paying in a democracy.